blockchainsllc/in3/docs/1_install.md

 # Building

-While we provide binaries (TODO put link to releases), you can also build from source:
+While we provide binaries, you can also build from source:

 ### requirements

 - cmake
-- curl : curl is used as transport for the comandline-tools
+- curl : curl is used as transport for command-line tools.
 - optional: libsycrypt, which would be used for unlocking keystore files using `scrypt` as kdf method. if it does not exist you can still build, but not decrypt such keys.
   for osx `brew install libscrypt` and for debian `sudo apt-get install libscrypt-dev`